han-liu/SynCT_TcMRgFUS/README.md

 ## Testing
 Two arguments are required (1) input_dir: this specifies where you put your input MR images (in the format of .nii or .nii.gz), and (2) output_dir: a folder to store the output synthetic CTs; this can be a new folder.
 Optionally, you can adjust the overlapping ratio in the sliding window inference function (default is 0.6).
 Higher overlapping ratio typically produces better synthetic images, but needs longer inference time.

 We provide an example MRI image [[click to download]](https://drive.google.com/file/d/1wW-MWanj74CYhpgUej0AwPPxD2h60fQq/view?usp=share_link) and our trained model [[click to download]](https://drive.google.com/file/d/1BpPVHtn5MUYQCleITXrkenhD7ZY3yYHb/view?usp=share_link).
-To run our trained model on the example MRI, please (1) create a folder `/src/checkpoints/jmi` and put the dwonloaded model checkpoint here, and (2) download the example MRI and put it in a folder (input_dir).
+To reproduce our experimental result on the example MRI, please (1) create a folder `/src/checkpoints/jmi` and put the dwonloaded model checkpoint here, and (2) download the example MRI and put it in a folder (input_dir).

 Example:
 ```shell script